gouravgodla/Gourav-Developer-Portfolio-2/README.md

 **About Me:**

 In this section, you'll find an introduction to who I am, my background, and the driving forces behind my career.
 Learn about my educational journey, professional aspirations, and the values that guide me in all that I do.

+**Resume/CV:**

+Take a closer look at my educational background and professional journey through my detailed resume.
+It provides an in-depth overview of my qualifications, work experiences, and accomplishments.